adit2005/DIABETES-PREDICTOR/README.md

 # Diabetes Predictor AI App

-*An user-friednly and easy to use web application which was built using python and flask to help womens by detecting diabetes in earlier stages.*
+*An user-friednly and easy to use web application which was built using python and flask to help people by detecting diabetes in earlier stages.*

 ## Table Of Contents
 - How does the app look?